pepkit/pepspec/docs/specification.md

 eido validate path/to/your/PEP_config.yaml -s https://schema.databio.org/pep/2.0.0.yaml
 ```

 PEP schemas use an extended [JSON-schema](https://json-schema.org/) vocabulary.
 The generic schema may be easily extended into a more specific schema that adds new requirements or optional attributes, requires input files, and so forth.
-You can find more detail about how to extend and use these schemas in the [How to guide for PEP validation](howto_schema.md).
+You can find more detail about how to extend and use these schemas in the [How-to guide for PEP validation](howto_schema.md).

 ## Project config file specification